mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

     If you assign `default` to one of your components endpoints, no additional Frontdoor settings are needed.

-    MACH will create a Frontdoor instance for you without any custom domain.
+    MACH Composer will create a Frontdoor instance for you without any custom domain.

 More information in the [deployment section](../../topics/deployment/config/azure.md#http-routing).